Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - Navigate back to the resource group blade and click on the *healthcareadf* data factory.
 - Under *Actions*, click *Author and deploy*.
 - At the top of the blade choose *New data store* and select *Azure Data Lake Store* from the list.
 You will be presented with a draft.
-- For the *dataLakeStoreUri* setting, copy in the *ADL URI* value saved during the creation of the Azure Data Lake Store.
+- For the *dataLakeStoreUri* setting, copy in the *ADL URI* value saved during the creation of the Azure Data Lake Store and recorded in [deployment_notepad.txt](../ManualDeploymentGuide/deployment_notepad.txt).
 - Remove the properties marked as [Optional].
 (These would be *accountName*, *resourceGroupName*, and *subscriptionId*.)
 - At the top of the page, click ***Authorize***.
 You will notice some fields will get auto-filled after authorization.
 - At the top of the blade, click ***Deploy***.